JMcbeath1966/Green-Cuisine/readme.md

 **Delete Account**
 - Users can delete their entire account, but a warning is provided to first validate their password, and advise that all of their own recipes will also be deleted, and their favorites removed.

-**View All Desserts**
+**View All Recipes**
-- On the *desserts* page, all recipes are initially displayed in an alphabetical order, with a standard 12-items per page using pagination.
+- On the *All Recipes* page, all recipes are initially displayed in an alphabetical order, with a standard 12-items per page using pagination.

-**Search Desserts**
+**Search Recipes**
-- If a user would like to search for something specific, whether it's a particular recipe, a certain dessert category, or for recipes that exclude certain allergens, then the Search button is perfect!
-There's also an option to sort the results by a number of different options, order them by either ascending or descending, and even limit the number of results that are displayed per page.
+- If a user would like to search for something specific, whether it's a particular recipe, then the Search button is perfect!

 **Add a Recipe**
 - [**C**RUD] Create or 'add' a new recipe.
 Defensive programming in place means users must adhere to minimal requirements when adding a new recipe.
 If a user doesn't have a photo to accompany their recipe, I have a built-in function that will automatically assign a cute placeholder image based on the type of dessert category they've selected.
+Do i include image url XXXXXXXXXXXXXXXXXXXXXXXXXXXX

 **View a Recipe**
 - [C**R**UD] Read or 'review' recipes, either from the main page, or the user profile.
-From here, users also have additional options:
-    - Print the recipe.
-    - Share the recipe.
-    - Check ingredients / directions as 'complete' if making the recipe themselves.
-    - View two additional recipe suggestions.
-    - View a *conversion chart* either by temperature, volume, or weight.

 **Update a Recipe**
 - [CR**U**D] Update or 'edit' their own user recipes on this page.